codercowboy/freedosbootdisks/README.md

 A few notes on the sample shown above:

- * This sample, complete with the seabios.img, vgabios.img, libv86.js, and myfloppy.img is provided in the [sample]() directory of this project.
+  * This sample, complete with the seabios.img, vgabios.img, libv86.js, and myfloppy.img is provided in the [sample](https://github.com/codercowboy/freedosbootdisks/tree/master/sample) directory of this project.
   * You won't be able to run the example above by simply opening the html file from disk in your browser.
 Instead, you will need to run a http webserver on your machine.
 The easiest way to run a server on your machine is to run the following python command in the directory you want to server the html and img files from:

     python -m SimpleHTTPServer 8070

   * The above example will host a [web server](https://en.wikipedia.org/wiki/Web_server) on your machine on port 8070.
-If you start the webserver in the [sample]() folder of this project, the url to fetch the sample.html will be:
+If you start the webserver in the [sample](https://github.com/codercowboy/freedosbootdisks/tree/master/sample) folder of this project, the url to fetch the sample.html will be:

      http://localhost:8080/sample.html

   * Other popular [web server](https://en.wikipedia.org/wiki/Web_server) options to consider are [Apache](https://httpd.apache.org/), [NGINX](https://www.nginx.com/), a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stack (which includes apache as the webserver portion of the stack), [Tomcat](http://tomcat.apache.org/), or [Geronimo](http://geronimo.apache.org/).
 More webserver options are listed [here](https://en.wikipedia.org/wiki/Comparison_of_web_server_software).
   * The seabios.bin and vgabios.bin images came from the v86 github project [here](https://github.com/copy/v86/tree/master/bios).
   * If you prefer, you can build the libv86.js file by cloing the v86 project from github.
 And [building it](https://github.com/copy/v86#how-to-build-run-and-embed) yourself.
   * Cloning the v86 library locally also contains non-minimalized debug run mode when if you run from the v86 source.
   * You can easily provide more images for emulated hard drives and cdroms using the v86 api with params such as "hda" and "cdrom".
 The cd-rom images can be (or must be?) in .iso format.
   * The v86 API has a bunch of other options, those are documented [here](https://github.com/copy/v86/blob/master/docs/api.md) and [here](https://github.com/copy/v86).

+# Scripts

+A few scripts were written to automate boot disk creation, boot sector extraction/importing, and sector size/count editing.
+The scripts are in the [scripts]() directory of this project.

+All scripts are bash scripts intended to run on MacOS.

+The primary script is [eddosboot.sh](https://github.com/codercowboy/freedosbootdisks/blob/master/scripts/eddosboot.sh).
+It provides the following operations:

+ * Create minimal FreeDOS boot disk image files in the following sizes: 160K, 320K, 720K, 1.44M
+ * Create FreeDOS boot sector image files for supported boot disk sizes.
+ * Display boot disk / boot sector sector sizes and sector counts.
+ * Change boot disk / boot sector sector sizes and sector counts.
+ * Copy boot sector from one image file to another.
+ * Bulk mode to generate all supported boot disk sizes.
+ * Bulk mode to generate all supported boot sectors.

+The script provides usage instructions when it's run without any arguments like so:

+    ./eddosboot.sh

+The [testeddosboot.sh](https://github.com/codercowboy/freedosbootdisks/blob/master/scripts/testeddosboot.sh) script provides some unit tests that exercise [eddosboot.sh](https://github.com/codercowboy/freedosbootdisks/blob/master/scripts/eddosboot.sh) functionality.

+The project also includes a small library of hex conversion and read/write bash functions in [hexlib.sh](https://github.com/codercowboy/freedosbootdisks/blob/master/scripts/hexlib.sh).
+A test script [testhexlib.sh](https://github.com/codercowboy/freedosbootdisks/blob/master/scripts/testhexlib.sh) is also provided.

 # Bugs / Possible Problems